alexanderthclark/Stats1101/_sources/hypothesistestingB.md

 Following our textbook, {cite}`freedman2007statistics`, we won't go into the exact procedure for a two-tailed test.
 A rejection region is the range of test statistic values where the P-value would be low enough so that the null hypothesis is rejected.
 In the two-tailed case, the rejection region is in two pieces.
 Using a 95% confidence level, the area over the rejection region is 5% with 2.5% in each piece.

 If we instead used a one-tailed alternative that $p>\frac{1}{3}$, the rejection region would be contained only on the right.
-That would *not* increase the total rejection region area, but it increase the area on the right side.
-If the the statistic $z>0$, then we end up rejecting the null more often.
+That would *not* increase the total rejection region area, but it increases the area on the right side.
+If the statistic $z>0$, then we end up rejecting the null more often.
 For this reason, one-sided tests are often considered to be more liberal ({cite}`abelson2012statistics}`).

 ```{figure} images/twosidedHT.svg
 ---